JacquesLucke/animation_nodes_manual/content/release_notes/v2_1/object/index.md

 A new *Deep Copy* option was added to the *Copy Object Data* node.
 If enabled, the object data data-block will be copied before being set.

+## Object Instancer

+The *Object Instancer* node now remove instanced objects even if they have users.
+Additionally, a new option to create Grease Pencil objects was added.